Skip to content

 Most general practice accountants focus on property CGT and the main residence exemption when a client moves abroad.
 They assume that if you are not selling anything, there is no tax.
 That is wrong for share options.

-As ICAEW qualified accountants working exclusively with agency founders, we see this regularly.
+Working exclusively with agency founders, we see this regularly.
 A founder moves to Dubai, keeps their agency running, and gets a letter from HMRC 18 months later demanding tax on options they never exercised.
 The exit charge is real, and it is often larger than expected.

 The other common mistake is assuming that the exit charge only applies to large holdings.
 It applies to any shares or options that would give rise to a gain.
 Even a 5% holding in a £500k agency triggers the charge.
 Do not assume you are too small to be caught.